daddyjasiu/University-Projects/Java/Genome codons sorting/README.md

 # Sorting codons of a genome between START/ STOP codones.

 Program does a couple of things.
+List of steps below:

 1) Search for letters other than `"A"`, `"C"`, `"T"`, `"G"`.
 If there are some, output _`Wrong character in DNA sequence.`_